Restate the thesis by making the same point with other words (paraphrase).

 Finally, combine all sentences to the improved and expanded essay conclusion.
 Based on the above examples, it might look as follows:

 Try “So…” instead.
 Or, visit the web page of the University of Richmond’s Writing Center to find more transitional words for a concluding sentence of your essay.

 You’ve been hit by the structure of essay conclusions.

-Paraphrase the introduction to bring a full-circle to readers.
+Paraphrase the essay introduction to bring a full-circle to readers.
 Ending an essay with the same scenario might help to prove your point and create a better understanding.

 Try looking to the future for emphasizing the importance of your essay and give readers food for thought.
 “When” and “if” are power words to support your points in this strategy for essay conclusions.